Experimental dissertation on the Hungry Traveler.

 This text, written as informally as I could muster, engages with contributions from across various disciplines including political theory, cultural studies, performance studies, sensory ethnography, business strategy, and the writing and TV shows of Anthony Bourdain.
 Also included is a short culinary history, a dear friend’s travel anecdote, a cookbook, a glossary, and a few images.

 FIRST ED. — Handmade artist book with warm gooey center; laser-jet printed and perfect bound with a screen-printed dust jacket in an edition of twelve.
 Graphic design by Benjamin Critton Art Dept., 206 pages, 5.75 × 8.25 in., B&W.

-SECOND ED. — A print-on-demand, unlimited edition with the same dimensions and layout as its predecessor.
+SECOND ED. — A print-on-demand, open edition with the same dimensions and layout as its predecessor.